BattleBrisket/README/README.md

 the company to the best of my ability, and increasing our overall velocity.
 If you're not growing, you're dying!

 Ditto the next 3 months, plus refreshing my consulting chops.
-Been a corpoate guy for too long!
+Been a corporate guy for too long!

 #### What do you need from your manager?

 Open communication and honesty at all times.
 If you are dealing with a problem and I can be of help, let me know.
 If I'm the problem, let me know.
-If I'm not the problem but I can have an impact on it, let me now.
+If I'm not the problem but I can have an impact on it, let me know.
 I should never be surprised about where I stand with you, my team or my company.

 [Stole this verbatim from [Gary Foster](https://github.com/gfoster/README/blob/master/README.md),